 Debut: Chapter 704 (Manga), Episode 632 (Anime)

 Underlying the vain exterior of Cavendish is a radically different second personality, "Hakuba", a demon-minded killer.
-It tries to awaken whenever he sleeps, which causes Cavendish to suffer from narcolepsy and a lethal sleepwalking.
+It tries to awaken whenever he sleeps, which causes Cavendish to suffer from narcolepsy and lethal sleepwalking.
 Hakuba is a blindingly fast, hellacious, and utterly bloodthirsty monster who cuts down everything he sees, responsible for a horrible series of massacres in the faraway Rommel Kingdom.
-It was because of this everyone believed it was the wind that was slashing people and the phenomenon became known as the "Kamaitachi (Sickle Weasel) of Rommel".
+It was because of this everyone believed it was the wind that was slashing people, and the phenomenon became known as the "Kamaitachi (Slicing Winds) of Rommel".
 Cavendish is often besieged by Hakuba's attempts to take over and must wrestle for control over his own body with his psychotic other self.

 Despite his grudge against the Worst Generation, once turned into a toy by Sugar, he quickly allies himself with Luffy after Usopp frees him.

 He has a bounty of 330,000,000 Berries.
-After Doflamingo's defeat, he and his crew become, through lottery with their allies, the 1st division of Luffy's fleet.
-It's only fitting that person who wants to hog the spotlight the most ends up being number one.
+After Doflamingo's defeat, he and his crew become (through lottery) the 1st division of the Straw Hat Grand Fleet.
+It's only fitting that the person who loves the spotlight the most ends up being number one.

 - Agent Peacock: When you are able to tank a headbutt from a pirate who once fought evenly with Garp, with a sword thinner than one of said pirate's locks of hair, you have earned your place in the New World.
 Hakuba is even tougher than him!